Chapter 4. Preparing the RHEL 7 system for an upgrade to RHEL 8

 /lib64directories have been replaced by symbolic links to their corresponding directory in

 If you use scripts or applications that expect

 /lib64to be real directories, adjust them accordingly.
 For example, you can update the scripts and applications to:

 /usr, such as

 Update your YUM scripts and plug-ins to use the YUM 4 API.

 RHEL 8 no longer supports the Python API of YUM 3.
 If you use any scripts or YUM plug-ins that use the legacy API, migrate them to the YUM 4 API.
 For more information, see Notable changes to the YUM stack.

 If you miss certain packages after the upgrade, see the Section 7.3, “Installing missing packages after upgrading to RHEL 7” section in the

 - Review the Considerations in adopting RHEL 8 document and make additional changes to your system if needed.

-Update your system to RHEL 7.8 and reboot the host:
+Update your system to the latest RHEL 7.9 version and reboot the host: